Brevis brevians: Iambo-trochaic metres

 In iambic and trochaic verse, anceps elements are usually unaccented.
 It is thus more common for a phrase such as apud fórum where the first word is unaccented to occur with the brevis breviāns in an anceps position; whereas a phrase like quid est quod metuās where the 1st and 4th syllables are accented always has the brevis breviāns in a long element.

 Anapaestic metres

 In anapaestic metre, which is only found in Plautus, not in Terence, the basic metron is u u – u u –.
 It appears to have been a very lively metre, and instances of brevis breviāns are very common.
 The brevis breviāns may occupy either the two short syllables of the pattern or a resolved long element.
-In anapaests also it is not uncommon for cretic words such as nēminī to be shortened, which is very rare in iambo-trochaics.
+In anapaests also it is not uncommon for cretic words such as nēminī to be shortened to dactyls, which is very rare in iambo-trochaics.
 Anapaests were sung to music, and the characters often express strong emotion, as in this passage from Plautus's Cistellaria: